For media inquiries, contact Ivy Sager-Rosenthal at firstname.lastname@example.org.

 Ivy Sager-Rosenthal has worked for TFF since 2005, but never in the role she went into school debt for: attorney.
 This is just fine with her.
 Ivy has worked on environmental health advocacy campaigns for over 16 years, perfecting her skills at setting up a 30-foot inflatable yellow duck and baby bottle in front of the state Capitol; lobbying legislators in a superhero cape; and, sometimes to her children’s dismay, honing her ability to spot toxic toys from afar.
 After switching careers for a few years to stay-at-home mom, she re-joined TFF in 2017 because stay-at-home parenting is harder than debunking chemical industry myths.
 She also recognizes that a Trump Presidency requires all hands on deck.
 Ivy has also worked for WashPIRG, People for Puget Sound, Safer States, and the Wisconsin Legislature.
 Ivy lives in Issaquah with her husband, two boys, dog, and cat.
 She can be found most weekends standing on the sidelines of her kids’ soccer games, hiking, sweating at yoga, baking cakes, or cheering on the Wisconsin Badgers and Green Bay Packers.
 Contact: email@example.com or (206) 632-1545 ext.
 113

-Erika Schreder has worked on the Toxic Free Future staff since 1997.
-Currently, she is leading the Coalition’s research on toxic chemicals in children’s products.
-In 2005 and 2006, she led the research for the Toxic-Free Legacy Coalition’s Pollution in People study.
-In the past, she has led TFF’s efforts to secure protections for salmon from pesticides and to advocate for greater support for organic and sustainable agriculture.
-She obtained a Masters in Resource Ecology and Management from the University of Michigan and a B.S. in molecular biology from MIT.
-Prior to joining the staff, she worked as a stream and wetland ecologist.
-Contact: firstname.lastname@example.org or (206) 632-1545 ext.
+Erika Schreder has worked on the Toxic-Free Future staff since 1997 and leads our research program.
+Research topics have included testing flame retardants in air, tracing the path of toxic chemicals from the home to waterways, and biomonitoring pregnant women for BPA, phthalates, and other chemicals.
+In the past, she led TFF’s efforts to secure protections for salmon from pesticides and to advocate for organic and sustainable agriculture.
+She obtained an M.S. from the School of Natural Resources and Environment at the University of Michigan and a B.S. in molecular biology from MIT.
+Prior to joining the Toxic-Free Future staff, she worked as a stream and wetland ecologist.
+Contact: firstname.lastname@example.org or ext.
 119

 Nancy Uding joined the TFF staff in 2013.
 Nancy serves as a program director in TFF’s science and research work and she manages TFF’s grants program.
 Nancy has professional experience in hazardous waste management and in waste water engineering.
 She has a BS in Ecosystems Analysis from Huxley College of Environmental Studies at Western Washington University and an MSE in Environmental Engineering from the University of Washington.
 Nancy also recently became a licensed practitioner of Clean Production Action’s GreenScreen method of chemical hazard assessment.
 Through Nancy’s years accumulating parenting experience with the three “A’s” – autism, asthma, and ADHD – she also had a unique opportunity to serve as a co-investigator in a research project at Seattle Children’s Hospital testing the efficacy of a class for parents of children with special health care needs.
 Over the years Nancy has also worked on environmental issues, women’s issues, and in international social justice.
 Nancy is currently enjoying her status as an empty-nester, and she loves international travel.
 Contact: firstname.lastname@example.org or (206) 632-1545 ext.
 123